rishi10027/Brainwave_Matrix_Intern-/README_AI' PIC.md

-# AI" Pic: Text to Image Generator using Stable Diffusion
+# AI' Pic: Text to Image Generator using Stable Diffusion

 This project demonstrates how to generate an AI-generated image from a text prompt using the Stable Diffusion model.
 The model takes a text input and generates a corresponding image.
 In this example, the prompt used is "Hulk Smash," but it can be modified to generate different images based on various prompts.